anshtiwatne/wordle-solver/README.md

 With the solution as "check":

-⬛⬛⬛🟨⬛ First guess is always "later" as it's statistically the best word to start with
+⬛⬛⬛🟨⬛ First guess is later in this case

 🟨⬛⬛🟩🟨 Second guess is epoch sice there's no more of l, a, t and r but there's an e somewhere else